veeto

 Key Takeaways

-• Strengthens oversight of coastal oil and gas operations by requiring new permits for idle facilities.
+• Strengthens oversight of coastal oil and gas operations by requiring new permits for facilities idle over 3 years.

 Get Involved